-The estimate of the fee payable to Ansvar Insurance Limited in relation to the provision of management services is a critical accounting estimate.
-The management services fee is only payable once the Company has settled all claims against it and to the extent it has surplus capital in excess of \$5 million.
+The discount rate used and estimate of the fee payable to Ansvar Insurance Limited in relation to the provision of management services is a critical accounting estimate.
+The management services fee is only payable once the Company has settled all claims against it and to the extent it has surplus capital in excess of \$8 million.
 Refer to Note 14 for further details.